SimVascular/simvascular.github.io-archive/source/documentation/rom_simulation/tool/_mesh-panel.md

-##1D Mesh Panel
+##Mesh Panel

-The 1D Mesh panel is primarily used to create centerlines from the surface of a 3D geometric model.
+The Mesh panel is primarily used to create centerlines from the surface of a 3D geometric model.
 A source for the centerline computation must first be selected from the inlet/outlet faces (model caps) defined by the **Modeling Tool**.
 The number of elements used to discretize a segment may be controled by setting the element size.